Music and Pets

 Studies have shown that dairy cattle respond positively to certain types of music.
 This auditory enrichment has been found to improve their welfare, and, in turn, enhance their life experience.
 Research has shown that exposing cows to music can lower their heart rate, creating a sense of calm, especially when their environment is stressful.
 This leads to a physiological increase in feel-good hormones like serotonin and dopamine.
 It can also increase their food intake, a sign that they feel safe and comfortable.
 And it helps them get along better with other animals in their herd.

 The best “moo-sic” to play to cows is tuneful, with a regular slow pulse.
-They respond best to descending pitches and consonant chordal structures.
+They respond positively to descending pitches and consonant chordal structures.
 They prefer music at 70 decibels, which is a comfortable hearing level for cows.
 They do actually like Country and Western music!
 However Matt chooses to play Bach or Vivaldi to his steers!

 Reference: Ciborowska, P., Michalczuk, M., & Bień, D. (2021).
-The effect of music on livestock: Cattle, poultry, and pigs.
-Animals, 11(12), 3572.
+The effect of music on livestock: Cattle, poultry, and pigs.Animals, 11(12), 3572.